Jbleezy/BO1-Reimagined/README.md

 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Find a way to be able to shoot through more than 3 zombies
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
-* Add BO2 meat FX and grief FX in game
 * Rename some zone names
 * Fix Nikolai viewhands
 * Fix textures getting changed when getting sprayed with flamethrower attachment